Updated on May 5th, 2022 by Quinn Mohammed

 The trust is positioning itself to be a premier provider of space its tenants need to do business in the coming years.
 Acquisitions are a major component of the company’s growth plan.

-So far in 2021, the Trust has completed over USD $290 million of acquisitions.
-These include income–producing assets and a 30–acre parcel of land in the Greater Toronto Area.
-There are also $128 million of acquisitions which are firm, under contract, or in exclusivity in the target markets in Canada, U.S., Germany, and the Netherlands.
+So far in 2022, the Trust has completed over USD $90 million of acquisitions.
+These include income-producing assets and a 50-acre parcel of land in Calgary.
+There are also $390 million of acquisitions which are firm, under contract, or in exclusivity in the target markets in Canada and Europe.

 In total, we see Dream Industrial’s growth outlook as quite favorable and supportive of long-term funds-from-operations growth.
 Finally, Dream Industrial has begun to expand in Europe, with an initial portfolio concentrated primarily in the Netherlands, and also in Germany.

-Europe is responsible for over 20% of world GDP, and holds more than 500 million people.
+Europe is responsible for about 20% of world GDP and holds more than 700 million people.
 With Dream Industrial just beginning to scratch the surface of possibilities in Europe, the trust has the potential to see a long runway for growth in this region.

 Note: As a Canadian stock, a 15% dividend tax will be imposed on US investors investing in the company outside of a retirement account.
 See our guide on Canadian taxes for US investors here.

-The dividend payout is covered, as 2020 saw FFO-per-share of $0.65.
+The dividend payout is covered, as 2021 saw FFO-per-share of $0.64.
 From a dividend coverage perspective, Dream Industrial is in pretty good shape.
+For 2022, we are currently estimating a dividend payout ratio of roughly 77%.

 Another factor helping to secure Dream Industrial’s dividend payout is its strong balance sheet.
 Dream Industrial has an investment-grade credit rating of BBB and a manageable level of debt.